 - ACT composite score of 21 or SAT score of 1060, or

 - Ranked in the top 20 percent of their graduating class

-Official ACT or SAT scores are not required for admission or scholarship eligibility for 2021.
-However, it is beneficial for you to have them on file with us for Math and English placement when you enroll.
+Official ACT or SAT scores are not required for admission.
+However, it is beneficial for you to have them on file to maximize your scholarship opportunities and for Math and English placement when you enroll.

 We encourage all students to apply for admission to NMSU.
 Applicants who meet all the requirements listed above will be offered admission to NMSU.
 An applicant who does not meet all the requirements may also be offered admission if a review of their additional information indicates that the student will be successful at NMSU.